 - Make timely payments.
 You can pay your card bill online and enroll in autopay at the Bank of America website.

 - Avoid interest payments.
-After the close of each billing cycle, you have a grace period of 25 days to pay your balance.
-If you do, you won’t pay interest on your purchases.
+After the close of each billing cycle, you have a grace period of at least 25 days to pay your balance without being charged interest.

 - Avoid fees.
 Late and returned payments come with hefty fees of up to $38.
 Balance transfers, cash advances and foreign transactions also come with fees.

 - Customer service.
 Call Bank of America customer support at 1-800-432-1000 with any additional questions you might have.
 You can also email Bank of America using an online secure form or connect through social media on Twitter or Facebook @BankofAmerica.